 What is the first thing you think of when it comes to exercise?
 Push ups?
 Burpees?
 Hard work?
 Boring?
-I hear you.
-Exercise can get a bad rap but it doesn’t have to be that way.
-Exercise can be fun and easy, and there are so many ways to move your body.
+Pain?
+Weight?
+Calorie burning?
+I hear you .
+Exercise can get a bad rap but it doesn’t have to be that way..
+I don’t even like to call it exercise anymore, just because of the negative connotations, so I renamed it fun with movement.
+There are so many ways to move your body.
 Do you remember when you were a kid and you could run around for hours and would never get bored or tired?
-What if I could tell you that you can unleash your inner child again and have fun whilst keeping fit (yes really!).
+What if I could tell you that you can unleash your inner child again and have fun with movement.
 Here are 5 tips to get you started.

 Be a big kid again